If you're dreaming of a magical holiday experience, then look no further than the enchanting Christmas markets in Düsseldorf!

 Kartoffelpuffer/Reibekuchen

-Kartoffelpuffer, also known as Reibekuchen, are a must-try food at the Düsseldorf Christmas Market.
-[3] These fried potato pancakes are a traditional German dish that is especially popular during the festive season.
+Kartoffelpuffer, also known as Reibekuchen, are the quintessential German Christmas food at the Düsseldorf Christmas markets.
+[3] These fried potato pancakes are a traditional German dish that's especially popular during the festive season.

 They're crispy on the outside and soft on the inside, making them the perfect comfort food to enjoy while wandering through the market.